 If you’re in Sri Lanka for kiting, I can guarantee you’ll have heard about this spot.
 The expansive lagoon offers relatively flat water and a steady breeze, with room for everyone to shred.
-Located on the sand bar lie handcrafted huts for you to rest and eat, once you’ve kited till you drop.
+Located on the sand-bar lie handcrafted huts for you to rest and eat; only once you’ve kited till you drop.
 You can launch from villas on the east side, but preference lies to do this from the sandbar.
 On the outer edge, you’ll find the Indian Ocean with swells gently lapping the beach.

 2) VELLA ISLAND

 Is the creme de la creme of kiting spots in Kalpitya.
 A one-hour boat ride will deliver you to Vella Islands doorstep.
 Here you will find yourself in kiters heaven.
 A large sand spit offers butter-flat goodness, filled with inviting clear water.
-We opted to stay the night, sleeping under the stars – not as romantic as it sounds when hoards of flea-ridden stray dogs also inhibit the island!
+We opted to stay the night, sleeping under the stars – not as romantic as it sounds when hoards of flea-ridden stray dogs also inhibit the island and decide your tent is a good toilet!
 Nonetheless, I would 100% recommend this surreal experience.

 3) KAPPALADY LAGOON

-An extremely small lagoon located a bumpy 20-minute scooter from the Kalpitya base.
-Whilst it is very small and can only accommodate 10 riders at a time, the water is strikingly flat and winds steadier than the main lagoon.
+Another lagoon located a (very) bumpy 20-minute scooter from the Kalpitya base.
+Whilst it is very small and can only accommodate 10 riders at a time, it makes up for its size with strikingly flat water and winds steadier than the main lagoon.